 These are my favorite ways to get in

 Don’t get trapped into thinking that running is the only way to improve your cardio health.
 There are a lot of options that will help you build up your cardio strength.
+In fact, I recently wrote about a fairly new-to-me cardio workout, Tabata, that has a ton going for it.
+I really love the high intensity, short time-frame, and the fact that it has benefits that carry on throughout your day.

 Thank you so much for taking the time to read.
 I hope that you have found this helpful.
 Please take a moment to leave a comment below.
 I would love to know what you do for cardio when running isn’t an option.